 The Trustees review a rolling 15-year financial plan annually and have revisited this to consider impacts from the above.
 The Plan has always been very prudent with regards to grants relating to any pandemic such as AIDS and now Covid-19.
 Many members have asked ACCA about the payment of membership subscriptions although this is not relevant to the Fund as the Trustees have a policy not to pay for these.
-The review concluded that the Fund will still have excesses of surpluses over expenditure until 2024 and therefore the Trustees are satisfied that the financial statements can be prepared on a going concern basis.
+The review concluded that, excluding the impact from movements in investment values, the Fund will still have excesses of surpluses over expenditure until 2027 and therefore the Trustees are satisfied that the financial statements can be prepared on a going concern basis.